kyrylo/fast_method_source/README.md

 ### RAM Consumption

 The [`comment_and_source`](/benchmarks/comment_and_source_for.rb) benchmark
-shows that the library uses about 80-140 MB of RES RAM for computing information for 19K methods.
+shows that the library uses about 10 MB of RES RAM for computing information for 19K methods.
+I measure with `htop`, manually.
+If you know a better way to measure RAM, please drop a letter here: `silin@kyrylo.org`.

 API
 ---